56kcloud/Training/DockerCon/monitoring/cadvisor.md

-# Our First Containers
+# cAdvisor

 The wait is finally over.
-It's time to roll up our sleeves and start our first container.
-Get Ready.
+It's time to roll up our sleeves and gather some metrics from containers.

 > **Tasks**:
 >